 The Graduate Catalog in effect at the time of admission determines prerequisites for admission and course requirements.
 Four core courses (= 12 credits) are required.
 Graduate Seminar in Biology (BIO 510) introduces students to the program and covers important graduate-level skills including information literacy, giving presentations, the peer-review process, and grant writing.
 Experimental Design and Analysis (BIO 511) explores the design and analysis of biological research.
 Topics and Research Methods in Cellular, Microbial, and Molecular Biology (BIO 520) and Topics and Research Methods in Ecology, Evolution, and Organismal Biology (BIO 521) expose students to currently relevant topics and technical skills.
 Students also take nine elective credits with input from their Thesis Advisor and Committee.
-In addition, thesis students complete three research courses (= nine credits): Thesis Proposal (BIO 608), Thesis Research (BIO 609), and Thesis and Defense (BIO 610).
+In addition, thesis students complete three research courses (= 9 credits): Thesis Proposal (BIO 608), Thesis Research (BIO 609), and Thesis and Defense (BIO 610).
 Note that it is the student's responsibility to make certain that all appropriate course work needed for the degree is taken.

 Full time students should take BIO 608 in their second semester and complete it by semester's end.
 The proposal may include a thorough literature review in the thesis topic area and any preliminary data the student may have acquired for it.
 Successful completion requires the proposal's approval by the student's Thesis Committee.
-The student then receives a grade from their Thesis Advisor, who fills out the Completion of Thesis Research section of the MS Student Progress Checklist - Thesis Option, and gives a copy of this to the Graduate Coordinator.
-Thesis and Defense (BIO 610) should be taken in the final semester and it is expected that the student orally defend their thesis at the end of that semester.
+The student then receives a grade from their Thesis Advisor, who fills out the Thesis Research section of the Biology MS Program Progress Form-Thesis Option and gives a copy of this to the Graduate Coordinator.
+Thesis and Defense (BIO 610) should be taken in the final semester, and it is expected that the student orally defend their thesis at the end of that semester.

-Each of these three research courses must be taken under the direct supervision of the Advisor with input from the Committee.
+Each of these three research courses must be taken under the direct supervision of the Thesis Advisor with input from the Thesis Committee.
 Grading of the thesis is again the responsibility of the Advisor.
-The Advisor is also responsible for completing online and hard copy assessments of the first and final thesis drafts, oral communication skills demonstrated during the thesis defense, and information literacy skills gained across the thesis project.
+The Thesis Advisor and Thesis Committee is also responsible for completing online and hard copy of the BIO 610 Faculty Assessment of the first and final thesis drafts, oral communication skills demonstrated during the thesis defense, and information literacy skills gained across the thesis project.